guilatrova/gracy/README.md

 You still would need to code the implementation for each request which is annoying.

-Here's how Gracy allows you to gracefully code your retry logic:
+Here's how Gracy allows you to implement your retry logic:

 ```py
 class Config: